- Individual flats generally require smaller heat pumps

 What government grants are there for heat pumps in flats?

-These grants weren’t created specifically for flats, but there’s no stipulation in them that people who live in flats can’t use them, as long as they meet the eligibility criteria.
+These grants weren’t created specifically for flats, but there’s no stipulation that people who live in flats can’t use them as long as they meet the eligibility criteria.

 You can see a summary of the available schemes in the table below, but if you need more detail, head to our page on heat pump grants.